Glossary

 An entity is a table-level characteristic that defines what an individual record, or row, in the table represents.
 For example, a row may represent an individual person, or a hospitalization, or a hospital.
 By defining the entity on tables, researchers can quickly develop a clear picture of what the information in the table represents.

 Dataset files are used for storing unstructured data within datasets.
 Redivis supports any file type, at scale (millions of files, multiple terabytes per file).
-Every file is assigned a globally unique identifier, and is indexed in a file index table, allowing you to query and analyze these files within a project.
+Every file is assigned a globally unique identifier, and is indexed in a file index table, allowing you to query and analyze these files within a workflow.

 Logins define pathways for you to sign in to your Redivis account.
 For example, you may use your academic institution login as well as a personal Google account, facilitating account recovery if you move between institutions.
 When you're a member of an organization, you must authenticate with the login specified through your membership.